UX Design & Product Case Studies

 What was my design process?

-To understand the situation I consulted with the lead retrieval manager.
+To understand the situation, I consulted with the lead retrieval manager.
 RainFocus was just beginning to purchase lead retrieval devices and they had never used any of these devices at a conference so they were starting from scratch and had no previous users who could be consulted.
 After brainstorming with the lead retrieval manager we presented several wireframes to the service team that would be implementing the use of these devices for their feedback.
 After receiving feedback from this group I was tasked with creating a high-fidelity prototype that could be implemented and used at our first small event.

 What was the outcome of the project?

 The lead retrieval device ordering process became much more streamlined after RainFocus had a way for exhibitors to order devices and preset questions.
-Lead retrieval device ordering and maintenance is now a significant service offered at RainFocus supported events.
+Lead retrieval device ordering and maintenance is now a significant service offered at RainFocus-supported events.